Professional masons, students from West Rowan win bricklaying battle in Gold Hill - Salisbury Post

 natalie.anderson@salisburypost.com

-GOLD HILL — Professional masons from Union County will compete to be the nation’s best bricklayer in Las Vegas in January after laying more than 700 bricks Friday during the SPEC MIX BRICKLAYER 500 North Carolina Regional Series.
+GOLD HILL — Professional masons from Union County will compete to be the nation’s best bricklayer in Las Vegas in January after laying more than 700 bricks Friday during the Spec Mix Bricklayer 500 North Carolina Regional Series.

 Additionally, a bricklayer and masonry tender from West Rowan High School placed first in the junior competition.